-SCCSD CAREER TECHNICAL EDUCATION CENTER
+SCCSD CAREER & TECHNICAL EDUCATION CENTER

-ACCEPTABLE USE POLICY OF THE INDIANOLA CAREER AND TECHNICAL CENTER (Policy IDAD Career Education)
+ACCEPTABLE USE POLICY OF THE INDIANOLA CAREER AND TECHNICAL CENTER

+(Policy IDAD Career Education)

 The Indianola Career and Technical Center is located at 801 B.B.
 King Road on the campus of Gentry High School.
-All stakeholders of the Sunflower County Consolidated School District, especially the student body, along with the faculty and staff of Gentry High School and Ruleville Central High School, will be granted access to the invaluable academic and career services of the ICTC.
-The use of the Center is a privilege and inappropriate use will result in the cancellation of this privilege.
-The ICTC administrator may deny, revoke, or suspend a specific user's access to the center.
+All stakeholders of the Sunflower County Consolidated School District, especially the student body, along with the faculty and staff of Gentry High School and Thomas E. Edwards, Sr. High School, will be granted access to the invaluable academic and career services offered by ICTC.
+The use of the Career & Technical Center is a privilege; therefore, improper and inappropriate use of its services and equipment will result in the cancellation of this privilege.
+The ICTC administrator may deny, revoke, or suspend a specific user's access to the Center for violations that pose a threat and/or cause a disruption to the established safe and orderly learning environment.

-Appropriate use of the services and equipment of the Center reflects academic honesty and ethical behavior.
-During the course of a regular school day, students from the main campus must have a pass from their instructor or be escorted to the Center by the instructor.
-The ICTC is a premier learning institution and students will not be allowed to use the Center as a study hall or as a means to neglect class work.
+Appropriate use of the services and equipment of ICTC reflects academic honesty and ethical behavior.
+During the course of a regular school day, students from the main campus who are not enrolled in a CTE program, must have an authorized pass from their instructor or be escorted to the Center by the instructor.
+The Indianola Career & Technical Center is a premier learning institution.
+Students will not be allowed to use the Center as a study hall or as a means to neglect their academic classwork.

-CAREER EDUCATION AND TECHNICAL EDUCATION (CTE)
+CAREER AND TECHNICAL EDUCATION (CTE)

-The Sunflower County Consolidated School District offers excellent career and technical education courses/programs at the Indianola Career and Technical Center.
-The two-year programs provide students with outstanding marketable skills for entry level employment and prepare them for postsecondary education.
+The Sunflower County Consolidated School District offers exceptional career and technical education major pathway programs at the Indianola Career and Technical Center.
+The two-year programs provide students with outstanding marketable skills for entry level employment as well as prepares them for postsecondary education.

-The CTE programs are designed to provide students with the opportunity to become aware of the world of work, to participate in exceptional career-oriented exploratory experiences, and to develop high quality job skills in prominent occupational areas.
+The CTE programs are designed to provide students with the opportunity to successfully enter the workforce, to participate in exceptional career-oriented exploratory experiences, and to develop high quality career skills in prominent and demanding occupational areas.

 The programs offered at the Indianola Career and Technical Center are:

-CAREER CLUSTER PATHWAY COURSE NAME CARNEGIE CREDIT Transportation, Distribution & Logistics Automotive Service Technician Automotive Service Technology I $2 (10^{th} - 12^{th})$ Automotive Service Technology II 2 Manufacturing Metal Fabrication Manufacturing Fundamentals 2 (10 th - 12 th ) Metal Fabrication 2 Architecture & Construction Carpentry Construction Technology 2 (10 th - 12 th ) Carpentry 2 Marketing Marketing Business Fundamentals (Meets Graduation Requirement for 1⁄2 credit of Economics and 1⁄2 credit of Personal Finance 2 (10 th - 12 th ) Marketing 2 Health Science Health Sciences Health Science I (Meets Graduation Requirement for 1⁄2 credit of Health) 2 (10 th - 12 th ) Health Science II (Meets Graduation Requirement for 1⁄2 credits of Science) 2 Education & Training Teacher Academy Teacher Academy I $\frac{2}{(10^{th} - 12^{th})}$ Teacher Academy II 2
+CAREER CLUSTER PATHWAY COURSE NAME CARNEGIE CREDIT Transportation, Distribution & Logistics Automotive Service Technician Automotive Service Technician I 2 (10 th - 12 th) Automotive Service Technician II 2 Manufacturing Metal Fabrication Metal Fabrication I 2 (10 th - 12 th) Metal Fabrication II 2 Architecture & Carpentry Construction Core 2 Construction Сагреппу (10 th - 12 th) Carpentry 2 Business, Marketing, & Finance Business, Marketing, & Finance Business, Marketing, and Finance I (Meets Graduation Requirement for 1⁄2 credit of Economics and 1⁄2 credit of Personal Finance) 2 (10 th - 12 th) Marketing Marketing Marketing 2 Health Science Healthcare & Clinical Services Health Science Core (Meets Graduation Requirement for 1⁄2 credit of Health) 2 (10 th - 12 th) Healthcare & Clinical Services (Meets Graduation Requirement for 1⁄2 credits of Science) 2 Education O Table Talabaa To ob on A or down I Education & Training Teacher Academy Teacher Academy I 2 (10 th - 12 th) Teacher Academy II 2